Join over ¼ million

 I am of course more of an independent learner, and use courses as I see fit.
 An audio course like this takes away some of that freedom as you must go through it in the right sequence.
 This is actually an advantage for learners who prefer for the course to do all the work for them, but I encourage people to analyse what they are learning and adapt the course to their needs rather than vice-versa.

-The criticism of not having the right vocabulary “for me” could work for any course, but Pimsleur deserves it more than any other because of the extremely restricted amount of vocabulary it teaches.
-This one-size-fits-all insinuation that the particular words it’s teaching you are the most helpful ones is very misleading.
+The criticism of not having the right vocabulary “for me” could be said for any course, but Pimsleur deserves it more than any other because of the extremely restricted amount of vocabulary it teaches.
+This one-size-fits-all insinuation that the particular words it's teaching you are the most helpful ones is very misleading.
 The entire contents of my Pimsleur course could have been covered in just two or three chapters of most good book-courses.

 After fifteen hours I feel like I’ve learned nothing more than basic pleasantries and personally-irrelevant phrases from this course and I’m glad I was applying my own learning strategies simultaneously or my Hungarian would be next to worthless.
 While the repetition does drill it into you sufficiently, working on efficient learning strategies to better use your memory would give you the same content much quicker.
 A system based on repetition as the main learning strategy is immediately inefficient in my opinion.